 Course Requirements Checklist (CRC)

-The candidate will complete the Discussion Board Forum in two parts: 1) the posting of a thread in response to the stated prompt and 2) the posting of at least two replies to peers’ threads.
+The candidate will complete the Discussion in two parts: 1) the posting of a thread in response to the stated prompt and 2) the posting of at least two replies to peers’ threads.
 All posts must be in current APA format and include citations and references.
-(MLO: A, C, D, F, G)
+Canvas.
+(CLO: E)

 The candidate will take 6 open-book quizzes covering the assigned Warner textbook readings and exercises.
 Each quiz will consist of 25 multiple-choice questions (two points each).
 The candidate will have 2 hours to complete each quiz.
-(MLO: A, B, D, E, F, G)
+(CLO: A, B, C, D)

-The student will write-up a Findings Section to a case study provided by the instructor.
+The candidate will write up a Findings Section to a case study provided by the instructor.
 The write-ups will relate directly to your weekly readings and activities.
-Using a given scenario and dataset, the student will complete the write-up and turn it into Bb.
-(MLO: C, F, G)
+Using a given scenario and dataset, the candidate will complete the write-up and turn it into Canvas.
+(CLO: A, B, C, D)